Apple Pay Not Working on iPhone? Here’s How to Fix It

 Final Thoughts

-Apple Pay not working on your iPhone can be annoying.
-However, generally, there is an easy way to get Apple Pay back on your iPhone.
+Apple Pay not working on your iPhone can be frustrating, but most issues are easy to fix.

 Ava Biswas